Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Air Elemental.md

 aliases: ["Air Elemental"]
 ---
 # Air Elemental
 *Source: Monster Manual p.
-124. Available in the SRD and the Basic Rules.*
+124, Tasha's Cauldron of Everything.
+Available in the SRD and the Basic Rules.*

 An air elemental is a funneling cloud of whirling air with a vague semblance of a face.
 Although it likes to race across the ground, picking up dust and debris as it goes, it can also fly and attack from above.